Jamoxidase/Chameleon/README.md

 import chameleontools.StealthParser # Stealth output parser
 ```

-Feel free to use any and all code provided by the module to create a pipeline tailored to any specific use case.

 ## Contributing

 Chameleon was created for the 2023 iGEM competition and will not be maintained on this repository after the conclusion of this year's iGEM cycle.
 The project may be maintained [here](https://google.com) in the future.
 Chameleon is licenced under the [license] so you are free to modify and distribute any code found.
+Feel free to use any and all code provided by the module to create a pipeline tailored to any specific use case.

 ## Authors and acknowledgment
-Stealth was written by David L. Bernick of UC Santa Cruz (contact: dbernick@soe.ucsc.edu) who advised the development of the software pipeline built around Stealth
+Stealth was written by David L. Bernick, UC Santa Cruz who advised the development of the software pipeline built around Stealth
+(contact: dbernick@soe.ucsc.edu)

 Chameleon and the `chameleontools` package was written by
 * Tyler Gaw (contact: tagaw@ucsc.edu)